AltraMage/AltraMage/README.md

 <h1 align="center"> Hi there 👋 </h1>

-I'm a nerd who likes learning new things via trial and _lots_ of error.
+I'm Logan, a nerd who likes learning new things via trial and _lots_ of error.
 Currently taking NCEA level 2 at Tawa College

 I've worked with:
  - Python